onzfonz/comp227/src/content/3/en/part3a.md

 However, there's another problem with our application.

-If we search for a task with an id that does not exist, the server responds with:
+If we search for a `task` with an *id* that does not exist, the server responds with:

 ![network tools showing 200 and content-length 0](../../images/3/10ea.png)

-The HTTP status code that is returned is ***200***, which means that the response succeeded.
-There is no data sent back with the response, since the value of the `content-length` header is *`0`*, and the same can be verified from the browser.
+The HTTP status code that is returned is *`200`*, *which means that the response succeeded*. 🐞 There is no data sent back with the response, since the value of the `content-length` header is *`0`*, and the same can be verified from the browser. 🐞

 The reason for this behavior is that the `task` variable is set to `undefined` if no matching task is found.
 The situation needs to be handled on the server in a better way.
-If no task is found, the server should respond with the status code [404 not found](https://www.rfc-editor.org/rfc/rfc9110.html#name-404-not-found) instead of 200.
+If no task is found, the server should respond with the status code [404 not found](https://www.rfc-editor.org/rfc/rfc9110.html#name-404-not-found) instead of *`200`*.

 Let's make the following change to our code: